jorgemunozl/psiformer_torch/PsiFormer.md

         return self.c_proj(y)
 ```

+But here have to be careful, because the follow questions are important ones.

+- In the hydrogen at, what concept we can find to the attention steps?
+- When more electrons and protons, how create the attention between protons and electrons?
+Electrons, electrons only?

 ## Molecule Configuration

 A atom has a `atomic_number` and all that stuff that is super useful when you want